Edrington: 16th century

-Various charters in The Great Seal of further confirmations of Edrington to the Lauders exist throughout the following century, including number 3330 confirmed 29 March 1509, which mentions the next Robert Lauder of Edrington (d.
-1576) and his father Sir Robert Lauder of The Bass (who had married Isobel Hay); and on 29 April 1519 Sasine from the Crown, was confirmeded to [the new] Robert Lauder of The Bass, as superior, of the "island of The Bass, 'the lands of Edringtoun with tower, and mill, and fishing rights and all pertinents extending to [at least] 15 husbandlands [about 390 acres] &c."
-(Exchequer Rolls).
+A charter of 29 March 1509 mentions the next Robert Lauder of Edrington (died 1576) and his father Sir Robert Lauder of The Bass (who had married Isobel Hay), and on 29 April 1519 the new confirmeded to [the new] Robert Lauder of The Bass, was confirmed as superior of the "island of The Bass, with the lands of Edringtoun with tower, and mill".

 Around 1540, the Lords of Council issued a summons against Ninian Trotter at the instance of Robert Lauder of the Bass (d.
 1576), who claimed that Mr. Trotter had interfered with people using Robert Lauder's mill at Edrington in Berwickshire.
-Trotter had abducted and imprisoned Mr. Rauf [Ralph?]
-Cook from Berwick, who, with Lauder's consent, "had come to grind his corns at the said Robert's mylne forsaid."
+Trotter had abducted and imprisoned Mr. Rauf Cook from Berwick, who, with Lauder's consent, "had come to grind his corns at the said Robert's mylne forsaid."

 On 15 August 1542, King James V sent an order to the Captain of Dunbar Castle to blow up Edrington Castle "with two half-barrels of powder" because it had been taken and strengthened by the English.
 The Captain is told to that he consult a William Lauder "the man of most experience within the said castle".
 However it is clear this order was never carried out.